 17. Black Widow Spider

 This creepy crawly is the most venomous spider in North America, but you can find them all over the world.
-The female spider has a distinct red marking on its body.
-Despite what people say, females don’t eat male spiders after they mate.
+The female spider has a distinct red marking on its body, and despite what people say, females don’t actually eat male spiders after they mate.

 Learn More: Live Science